 What paperwork is required once an intern is selected?

-Interns will have to satisfy all paperwork requirements as requested by the employer company (which can vary).
+Interns will have to satisfy all paperwork requirements as requested by the employer (which can vary).
 Interns are not required to execute an Agreement with the MLSC.
 However, all applicants are required to upload eligibility verification documentation as part of their application.
 This could be in the form of a Massachusetts college transcript, Massachusetts college ID, or Massachusetts photo ID (for non-Massachusetts students).

 What does the MLSC expect of an intern during their internship?

 The MLSC expects that interns maintain a professional demeanor throughout their internship and comply with all host company policies.
 It is also expected that interns complete all weeks of their internship as initially agreed upon with their host company.
 If an intern cannot fulfill his or her commitment to the internship, providing sufficient advanced notice to their supervisor is required.
 Companies reserve the right to terminate the internship at any time and for any reason.

-What is the intern stipend and how will interns be paid?
+What is the internship pay rate and how will interns be paid?

 Interns will be hired and paid directly by their host company.
 The pay rate should be established and agreed to prior to accepting the internship offer.
 The MLSC will commit to reimburse companies for pay rates of up to $17 per hour for a total reimbursement of up to $8,160 per intern; however, companies reserve the right to pay interns more or less than this amount.
 Please note that beginning 5/1/22, interns must be paid at least $15 per hour (MA minimum wage as of 2023).
 Companies will also be expected to pay their interns at a frequency that is in accordance with Chapter 149, Section 148 of the Massachusetts General Laws, as amended, and any other applicable law and include in each payment all applicable employment taxes in accordance with state and federal law.